sumitborhade/Spark/README.md

 **Creating Spark Session : Option 3**</br>
 Create the conf/properties file containing all the spark configurations.</br>
 Read this file one by one for each key value and add it to .config

+## Configuring the Spark session will have precedence in below order
+1. Configuration in the program (highest precendence)
+2. Command line arg
+3. Default config file
+4. Environment variables (lowest precedence)